SujithKumar-Codes/LifeLink---Donation-Management-System/README.md

    ```

 ## 🛡️ Security & Privacy

-- User data is securely stored with MongoDB.
+- User data is securely stored with MySQL.
 - Authentication and authorization are implemented to protect sensitive information.

 ## 🚧 Future Enhancements

 - **Real-time Blood Availability Tracker**
 - **Integration with Hospitals & Blood Banks**
 - **Automated Email & SMS Notifications**
 - **AI-based Donor-Recipient Matching System**

 ## 🤝 Contribution Guidelines

 1. Fork the repository.
 2. Create a new branch for your feature/bug fix.
 3. Commit your changes with a clear message.
 4. Push to your fork and create a pull request.

 ## 📜 License

 This project is licensed under the MIT License.

----